I get asked a lot of questions, so here are some answers.

 Do you illustrate for writers?

 I do illustrate for writers, but only if the right text comes through.
-Usually my publisher will send my agent a text for me to consider, then she will pass it onto me.
+Usually a publisher will send my agent a text for me to consider, then she will pass it onto me.
 We then have to decide if it's a good match and then if there is time in my schedule.